siberoloji/siberoloji.github.io/content/blog/2024-10-17-automating-alerts-for-social-media-monitoring.md

- ## Understanding OSINT and Its Importance in Social Media Monitoring</h2>
+ ## Understanding OSINT and Its Importance in Social Media Monitoring
 <!-- /wp:heading -->

   Before delving into the specifics of automating alerts, it's essential to understand what OSINT is and why it's crucial for social media monitoring.
 OSINT refers to the collection and analysis of information from publicly available sources.
 In the context of social media, this includes posts, comments, profiles, and other publicly accessible data on platforms like Twitter, Facebook, Instagram, and LinkedIn.